adam-p/adam-p.github.com/README.md

 ## TODO

-* Fix inline code styling.

-* Pick better fonts.
+* Get Roboto pack from FontSquirrel and set 300 as normal and 500 as bold (and get rid of b, strong, etc. overrides).

-# Make the blog post excerpt size bigger.
+* Make the blog post excerpt size bigger.

-* Move `variables.less` out of `bootstrap` and it use it more widely?
-  * If that happens, make sure to update `watchnbuild.js` with `less` include path.
+* Make navbar font bold and maybe tone down orange-ness.

+* Pick better/more header fonts?
+  - Erin thinks the pixel font is too pixel-y (especially since the background is as well).

+* Main font seems too small on Macbook17.
+Make it bigger?
+Detect device something-something?

 * Make the first page look not so empty.